prajwalkk/nyc-ridesharing/README.md

   replace `xxx` with your python version.

 ## To run the project.

+1. Make sure that the OSRM backend is up and running.
+Instructions are in this [link](https://github.com/Project-OSRM/osrm-backend#using-docker)
-1. Run the `final_project.ipynb` file to populate the database
+2. Run the `final_project.ipynb` file to populate the database
-2. Run `nyc_ride_simulations` to run the simulations interactively.
+3. Run `nyc_ride_simulations` to run the simulations interactively.
 Note that the features are limited and it is just for demo purposes.
-3. To run a proper simulation, go to `run` folder.
+4. To run a proper simulation, go to `run` folder.
    1. use `python run.py "2019-01-01 00:00:00"` to run simulations.
    2. use `python viz.py` to see the visualizations.